About Wiley

 Challenge

-Multinational publishing company Wiley set out to push back on its historically non-diverse industry reputation.
-For Wiley, the opportunity to transform to a more inclusive workforce was big.
+Multinational publishing company Wiley set out to push back on its industry's reputation of neglecting people and workplace initiatives.
+For Wiley, the opportunity to transform to a more people and culture-focused workforce was big.

 Solution

-Wiley partnered with Mathison to go all in towards a more inclusive approach — starting with how they read and write.
+Wiley partnered with Mathison to go all in towards a more culture-driven approach, starting with how they read and write.

-The team kicked off with the Equity Index (formally Equal Hiring Index®) to gain a comprehensive assessment of their gaps in diversity and inclusion and to understand where and how to take action.
-Today the company has three pilot teams incorporating Mathion’s DEI education and using the Diversity Sidekick for anonymized sourcing and inclusive language.
+The team kicked off with the Opportunity Index to gain a comprehensive assessment of their gaps in People, Workforce, and Development and to understand where and how to take action.
+Today the company has three pilot teams incorporating Mathison’s people and workforce education and using the Mathison Sidekick for anonymized sourcing and culture-based language.

-The goal for Natalia and her team is to beat bias across all of hiring, using Mathison’s technology to build an inclusive process to inform how they find, screen, interview, and hire candidates.
-As a quarterly measure, Pedroza uses the Equity Index to gauge where they’ve been and where they need to keep pushing.
+The goal for Natalia and her team is to become more culture-driven across all of hiring, using Mathison’s technology to build a new process to inform how they find, screen, interview, and hire candidates.
+As a quarterly measure, Pedroza uses the Opportunity Index to gauge where they’ve been and where they need to keep pushing.
 Wiley’s vision is company-wide adoption of Mathison.

 “It’s about changing behaviors within the workforce,” Natalia says, “and then it becomes a workforce for everybody.”